Public Safety Parking Services

 - Holt Arena visitor loop (located on the north side)

 - Any visitor lot at University Place in Idaho Falls

 Reserved lot permits are available for sale to faculty and staff on July 1 of each year.
 "Faculty and staff" is defined as any person whose name appears on an employee list provided by the ISU Human Resources Office and who has a valid faculty/staff card.
-Reserved lot permits are available for sale to students the first Tuesday of September.
+Reserved lot permits are available for sale to students the first school day of the second week of classes in the fall semester.
 Reserve lots will be oversold only where practical and by no more than five percent (5%).